Sweet Bread Recipe (Basic Sweet Yeast Dough)

 How to make Sweet Bread Recipe

-- Start by ensuring that your yeast is active by dissolving the yeast in milk and leaving it in a warm place for about 10-15 minutes.
+- Start by ensuring that your yeast is active by dissolving the active dry yeast in warm milk and leaving it in a warm place for about 10-15 minutes.
 If the yeast has foamed up and risen slightly then you’re good to go.
 Otherwise, discard the yeast and do not start this yeast bread with the recipe until you have unexpired active yeast.

 Make the dough